-A short circuit is when there is a low resistance connection between two conductors that are supplying electrical power to a circuit.
-This would generate an excess of voltage streaming and cause excessive flow of current in the power source.
-The electricity will flow through a ‘short’ route and cause a short circuit.
+A short circuit is when there is a low resistance connection between two conductors supplying electrical power to a circuit.
+This would generate an excess of voltage streaming and cause an excessive current flow in the power source.
+The electricity will flow through a ‘short’ route and cause an electrical short circuit.

 What Are the Types of Electrical Short Circuit?

 There are two types of Electrical Short Circuits:

 Normal Short Circuit

 This is when a hot wire carrying current touches a neutral wire.
 When that happens, the resistance will go down instantly and a large volume of current will flow through an unexpected pathway.

 Ground fault short circuit occurs when the hot wire carrying current comes into contact with some grounded portion of the system.
 It can be a grounded metal wall box, bare ground wire or a grounded portion of an appliance.

 What Are Main Causes of Electrical Short Circuit?

 The main causes of Electrical Short Circuit are: